 No one likes to walk into a dirty kitchen.
-Whether you’re coming home after a long day at work or your about to entertain guests, the thought of cleaning a pile of dishes and wiping down counters are not on the top of your list of favorite things to do.
 However, the longer you put off these chores, the worse they will become.
 The same thing goes with keeping a neat oven.
 Knowing how to deep clean your oven, and doing so on a regular basis, will save you a lot of work and time in the long run.

 - Damp clean cloth